Qbizinc/qbiz-wiki/training/qram/nibbles/definition_of_hms.md

 In large installations, HDFS NameNode caching has been known to bring down clusters, or at least make startup times so long that DevOps is impractical.

-Also, the cache may lead to weird inconsistency errors, as Impala nodes must communicate changes to schema/table/partition/location to each other on a peer-to-peer basis.
+Also, the cache may lead to weird inconsistency errors, as Impala nodes must communicate changes (writes) to schema/table/partition/location to each other on a peer-to-peer basis.

 # References
 - [Hive Design](https://cwiki.apache.org/confluence/display/hive/design)